Acoustic Sounds, Inc.: Record pressing plant launched

 Kassem was photographed for the cover of Billboard magazine, a leading publication in the music industry, in a profile written by Chris Morris for the Aug.
 17, 2002, issue titled "Audiophile Labels Put a New Spin On Vinyl."

-In 2004, Acoustic Sounds moved from their 6,000-square-foot warehouse to an 18,000-square-foot former grocery store.
-At the time, the space seemed big enough to allow for as much growth as could possibly be foreseen.
-But just six years later, in 2010, Acoustic Sounds had once again outgrown its space.
-Kassem then purchased three buildings.
-All of the inventory was moved to a 28,000-square-foot warehouse.
-The office workers were moved to a 20,000-square-foot office building.

-The third building – 21,000 square feet – was used to launch the latest Acoustic Sounds venture, Quality Record Pressings (QRP), a modern record pressing plant.
-QRP operates three different kinds of record presses and has equipped each with pioneering modifications, including adding microprocessors to the presses so that they will cycle based on temperature rather than the less accurate cycling by time.

-All of the Analogue Productions reissues and the APO Records titles are now pressed at QRP and the pressing plant also handles the jobs of several other record labels.
+In 2011, Acoustic Sounds launched Quality Record Pressings (QRP), a modern record pressing plant.
+QRP operates record presses equipped with pioneering modifications, including adding microprocessors to the presses so that they will cycle based on temperature rather than the less accurate cycling by time.
+Today, QRP presses more than 1 million records each year, bringing legendary labels and artists — such as Verve, Impulse, Atlantic and Contemporary Records, to John Coltrane, Steely Dan, Stevie Ray Vaughan, and The Doors — as they’ve never been heard before to fans worldwide.
+All of the Analogue Productions reissues and the APO Records titles are now pressed at QRP and the pressing plant is also the exclusive manufacturer of LPs for the historic Jimi Hendrix catalog.
+QRP has also produced LPs for anniversary editions of the most revered music catalog of all time — The Beatles.

 SuperHiRez DSD/PCM download site launched

-On August 28, 2013, Acoustic Sounds launched SuperHiRez.com, an Internet site selling mainstream title high-resolution album downloads from major record labels, produced using Direct Stream Digital (DSD) as well as PCM audio formats.